Alfred Adler: On birth order

-Adler never produced any scientific support for his interpretations on birth order roles, nor did he feel the need to.
-Yet the value of the hypothesis was to extend the importance of siblings in marking the psychology of the individual beyond Freud's more limited emphasis on the mother and father.
-Hence, Adlerians spend time therapeutically mapping the influence that siblings (or lack thereof) had on the psychology of their clients.
-The idiographic approach entails an excavation of the phenomenology of one's birth order position for likely influence on the subject's Style of Life.
-In sum, the subjective experiences of sibling positionality and inter-relations are important in terms of the dynamics of psychology, for Adlerian therapists and personality theorists, not the cookbook predictions that may or may not have been objectively true in Adler's time.
+Adler did not produce scientific support for his interpretations on birth order roles.
+The value of the hypothesis was to extend the importance of siblings in marking the psychology of the individual beyond Freud's limited emphasis on the parents.
+Hence, Adlerians utilize the concept to map the influence that siblings (or lack thereof) had on the psychology of their clients.
+The idiographic approach entails an examination of the phenomenology of one's birth order position for likely influence on the subject's Style of Life.
+The subjective experiences of sibling positionality and inter-relations are significant for Adlerian therapists, rather than the specific predictions that may or may not have been objectively true in Adler's time.

 For Adler, birth order answered the question, "Why do children, who are raised in the same family, grow up with very different personalities?"
-While a strict geneticist, believing siblings are raised in a shared environment, may claim any differences in personality would be caused by subtle variations in the individuals' genetics, Adler showed through his birth order theory that children do not grow up in the same shared environment, but the oldest child grows up in a family where they have younger siblings, the middle child with older and younger siblings, and the youngest with older siblings.
-The position in the family constellation, Adler said, is the reason for these differences in personality and not genetics: a point later taken up by Eric Berne.
+Adler argued that children do not grow up in the same shared environment; the oldest child grows up in a family where they have younger siblings, the middle child with older and younger siblings, and the youngest with older siblings.
+The position in the family constellation, Adler argued, is the reason for these differences in personality, a point later taken up by Eric Berne.